automatecloud/vsphere_conf/README.md

 * The module will install the neceessary ruby gems rbvmomi and hocon via the following executable:
   /opt/puppetlabs/puppet/bin/gem install rbvmomi hocon --no-ri --no-rdoc
 * This module will configure the /etc/puppetlabs/puppet/vcenter.conf for the connection to the vSphere host.
-* This module only works and was tested with Puppet Enterprise 2015.2!
+* This module only works and was tested with Puppet Enterprise 2015.2 and 2015.3!

 ## Beginning with vsphere_conf